magicmouse/beads-examples/Example - Color Chart/README.md

 We define variables that are set at resizing time to remember how many columns and rows there are in the grid.
 The `slotlist` array is an array of pointers to our slots.
 In Beads we use the datatype `path` to mean a pointer to a record.

 The state of the program is pretty simple.
 We might have a selected color, and the format of the screen will either show named colors (`FORMAT_BEADS`), or hex colors (`FORMAT_HEX`).
 We are either in super compact form or full size form where we draw the names.

+The program has been designed to also edit gradients, which will be added in a later revision

 ```
 =================================